Implementing SAP Business One? How long should it take?05 Jan 2018 | by Natalie

 The team at Leverage Technologies gets asked this question on a daily basis – “I am implementing SAP Business One – how long should it take”.

-Over the last 10 years I have heard companies quote 2 weeks to 12 months (and everything in-between) for an SAP Business One implementation.
+Over the last 10 years, I have heard companies quote 2 weeks to 12 months (and everything in between) for an SAP Business One implementation.
 The truth is that there is no one single right or wrong answer to the implementation timeframes for SAP Business One.
-Most standard (mid-range) SAP Business One implementations take three months to complete and require 30-50 consultancy days – including reporting.
+Most standard (mid-range) SAP Business One implementation take three months to complete and require 30-50 consultancy days – including reporting.

 Let’s take a quick look at some influencing factors:

 - The number of SAP Business One entities to be implemented – are you implementing a single entity / ABN or multiple different companies?

 - Data conversion?
 How much data needs to be converted into the new SAP Business One system and is this data in a suitable format where it can be easily exported from your current legacy solution into SAP Business One?

 - Reporting?
 Does your business require user-specific reporting or will your business be able to use the standard SAP Business One reporting?

 - Development?
 Does your business require any industry or site-specific development?

 - Add-on solutions – is your SAP Business One implementation partner recommending any specific third-party integrated solutions?

 - Functional requirements – what broad category of functional requirements does your business have – finance, CRM, manufacturing, distribution?